yse/easy_profiler/README.md

 ```
 ## Collect blocks

-There are two ways to cature blocks
+There are two ways to capture blocks

 ### Collect via network